kevinpt/opbasm/doc/rst/tutorial.rst

 Subroutines
 -----------

 It is useful to have reusable code that can be executed from different locations in a program.
 This is done by creating a subroutine.
 These are blocks of code that begin with a label like those used for :ref:`inst-jump` targets.
 You enter into the subroutine with a :ref:`inst-call` instruction.
-This will branch to the the label just like ``jump`` but it also saves the next address on to the hardware call stack.
+It will branch to the target label just like ``jump`` but it also saves the next address on to the hardware call stack.
 When the subroutine is finished the :ref:`inst-return` instruction pops the most recent address from the stack and resumes execution after the ``call`` instruction that initiated the jump into the subroutine.

 .. code-block:: picoblaze